Mechanisms of Nephropathy Caused by ARAS and Optimal Treatments

 - Discovering novel strategies to enhance renal vascular repair and improve renal outcome after PTRA

 One research interest is in the renal effect of low-energy shock wave therapy in renal artery stenosis.
-This ongoing project is based on the ability of shock wave therapy to increase microvascular density in the ischemic myocardium, which is also being applied in the ischemic kidney.
+This ongoing project is based on the ability of shock wave therapy to increase microvascular density and decrease inflammation in the ischemic heart and kidney.

 By using unique imaging techniques, adaptive intrarenal physiological and structural responses to shock wave therapy are accessed and evaluated in a RAS swine model.

-For more information about the Renovascular Disease Lab's research project on mechanisms of nephropathy caused by ARAS, email Xin Zhang, M.D.
+For more information about our project on mechanisms of nephropathy caused by ARAS, email Mohsen Afarideh, M.D., M.P.H.